 This protocol incorrectly reuses encryption parameters which allow an unauthenticated remote attacker to determine the connection secret.
-This secret can then be used to connect attacker-controlled Jenkins agents to the Jenkins master.
+This secret can then be used to connect attacker-controlled Jenkins agents to the Jenkins controller.

 Jenkins 2.204.2 no longer allows for the use of Inbound TCP Agent Protocol/3 by default.

 true to allow enabling the Inbound TCP Agent Protocol/3 in Jenkins 2.204.2, but doing so is strongly discouraged.

 Inbound TCP Agent Protocol/3 was removed completely from Jenkins 2.214 and will not be part of Jenkins LTS after the end of the 2.204.x line.

 Jenkins 2.218 and earlier, LTS 2.204.1 and earlier supports two network discovery services (UDP multicast/broadcast and DNS multicast) by default.

 The UDP multicast/broadcast service can be used in an amplification reflection attack, as very few bytes sent to the respective endpoint result in much larger responses: A single byte request to this service would respond with more than 100 bytes of Jenkins metadata which could be used in a DDoS attack on a Jenkins controller.
 Within the same network, spoofed UDP packets could also be sent to make two Jenkins controllers go into an infinite loop of replies to one another, thus causing a denial of service.